 No you’re not.
 Everyone reacts differently to a mosquito bite.
 Some will show no reaction, others will have painful, itchy bumps that will need antihistamines.
 Either way that is no indication of whether the mosquito that bites you had malaria or not, or if you caught it or not.

+The amount of time you spend in an area is a consideration for a risk assessment but this isn’t necessarily true on its own.
 A high risk area is a high risk area regardless of the length of time spent in it.
 True, the chances of you getting bitten by an infected mosquito rise the longer you spend in that region, as does the need for you to take antimalarials, but on the same token you may get bitten five minutes after leaving the airport.
 It only takes one bite from one infected mosquito to contract malaria.
 Seek professional advice on what medication and length of course you need for where you are going.

 Every drug has side effects, and every drug will effect different individuals differently.
 Just because one person suffered side effects, that doesn’t mean the next person will.
 That is why it is essential too speak to a professional in enough time before your trip and see exactly which medication is right for you.
 That way you can minimise the negative side effects and still protect yourself.
 It may not always be a perfect balance, but it will be a balance.